Preparing Leaders for an Evolving World

 Master’s students (other than ThM students) will be required to participate in one or two field education placements, depending on the degree.
 In addition, MDiv students are required to complete the Alternative Contexts (AC) requirement, which can be met through a travel course, certain kinds of field education placements, or certain classes with a high degree of context immersion.
 The Alternative Context Requirement immerses students in cross-cultural experiences, engages them in careful listening and learning from local communities, and encourages significant theological reflection on both.

 How will this new curriculum affect what community looks like at Princeton Seminary?

 It is our hope that the new changes to the curriculum will only enhance our sense of community at the Seminary.
 The Life Together course in the first semester will set the tone for the rest of a student’s seminary experience by providing a context in which students come to know one another, faculty members, and administrators in a close-knit and holistic learning environment.
 Students, faculty, and administrators will enjoy learning together, as well as spending time in worship, prayer, meals, and vocational and theological discernment.
 This orienting experience will provide a rich beginning to the rest of a student’s time at Princeton Seminary.

 Can I still finish my degree in the same amount of time?

 Yes!
 The number of credits for the MDiv remains at 78 and the ThM remains at 24.
-The MA(TS) and MACEF increased by a half credit to 52.5 credits.
+The MACEF increased by a half credit to 52.5 credits and the MTS is now 48 credits.
 It is possible to complete the degrees in the same amount of time.

 How do denominational requirements factor into the new curriculum?